google/lovefield/docs/spec/04_query.md

 ### 4.6 Observers

-Lovefield supports data observation for select queries, and the syntax is very similar to ES7 Array.observe().
+Lovefield supports data observation for select queries.
 The observers are created using `lf.Database#observe`, For example:

 ```js
 var p = db.getSchema().table('Photo');